patricia264/proseminar_geocomputation_patriciagribi/README.md

 to make people more concerned about this topic and may change some opinions about it.

-## Questions

-- Research question.
-- Treering data correct?
-Where is the temperature in this data?
-- Still missing data gaps.

 ## Literature

 - Bereiter Bernhard, Eggleston Sarah, Schmitt Jochen, Nehrbass-Ahles Christoph, F. Stocker